Sabrinas Organizing

 Easy Tips When Organizing A Nursery

-Recently, I worked with a client who just had her second child.
+Recently, I worked with a client who had just given birth to her second child.
 When she went into labor early, the room wasn't organized when the baby was born, so she became overwhelmed and called me for help.
-This post shares the tips we did when organizing a nursery.
+This post shares the tips we used when organizing a nursery, based on our practical experience and what worked for a professional organizing client.

 Jump to: